apache/spark/docs/structured-streaming-programming-guide.md

 - Limit and take first N rows are not supported on streaming Datasets.

 - Distinct operations on streaming Datasets are not supported.
+See the
+  <a href="#support-matrix-for-joins-in-streaming-queries">support matrix in the Join Operations section</a>
+  for more details

 - Sorting operations are supported on streaming Datasets only after an aggregation and in Complete Output Mode.

-- Outer joins between a streaming and a static Datasets are conditionally supported.

-    + Full outer join with a streaming Dataset is not supported

-    + Left outer join with a streaming Dataset on the right is not supported

-    + Right outer join with a streaming Dataset on the left is not supported

-- Any kind of joins between two streaming Datasets is not yet supported.
+- Few types of outer joins on streaming Datasets are not supported.
+See the

 In addition, there are some Dataset methods that will not work on streaming Datasets.
 They are actions that will immediately run queries and return results, which does not make sense on a streaming Dataset.
 Rather, those functionalities can be done by explicitly starting a streaming query (see the next section regarding that).